 Most of the Group's investments were held in a bond portfolio managed by BlackRock Investment Managers (UK) Limited ("BlackRock").

-The tables below explain how the retained surplus and claims and reinsurance reserves have moved during the year.
+The tables on the next page explain how the retained surplus and claims and reinsurance reserves have moved during the year.

 Retained surplus